-In fact, I consider personal finance to be one of the most important lessons moms and dads are faced with passing down, right up there with the “birds and bees” talk and multiplication table.
+In fact, personal finance is one of the most important lessons moms and dads are faced with passing down, right up there with the “birds and bees” talk and multiplication table.

 But let’s be honest: Not everyone is a great teacher.
-For the same reason I thought babies came from giant birds for more years than I care to admit (that is, until I watched a very eye-opening educational video), not every child grows up learning the skills needed to develop into a money-wise adult.
-Even the most loving and wisest of parents can mess up sometimes, and it’s often because there was no one willing or able to teach them, either.
+For the same reason I thought babies came from the sky (that is, until I watched a very eye-opening educational video), not every child grows up learning the skills needed to develop into a money-wise adult.
+Even the most loving and wisest of parents can mess up sometimes and it’s often because there was no one willing or able to teach them, either.

 Whatever the case, it’s likely your parents taught you a lesson or two about money that just isn’t true today.

 I followed this Golden Rule of finance throughout my early adult years, avoiding credit cards like the plague.
 Then I started thinking about moving into my own apartment and realized that I wouldn’t be able to pass this mysterious thing called a “credit check,” which most landlords required, without any actual credit.

 Credit cards can be a strategic tool used to build up credit and earn rewards.
 Avoiding them completely will stunt your ability to borrow money, secure a place to live or open utility accounts — affordably.
 Many people successfully avoid credit completely, but I’d rather not go through the hassle.

 And as for a financial emergency, it’s much smarter to have an emergency fund saved up to handle it on the spot, rather than go into debt (and possibly remain there) for an unplanned expense.

 2. Getting a good education will guarantee you a good job.

 Another lesson I unfortunately took to heart was that the better your education, the higher-paying the job you’d land after graduating.
 Like many students, I equated “better” with “expensive.”